 - Selenium: This metal is critical in regenerating the peptide glutathione.
 Glutathione is needed to fight free radicals and inflammation.
 Low levels of either leads to inflammation, toxicity, and loss of neuronal support.

-This vitamin is crucial for activating genes that affect a host of important things including creating and maintaining brain synapses.
+- Vitamin D: This vitamin is crucial for activating genes that affect a host of important things including creating and maintaining brain synapses.
 Suboptimal levels can be a hindrance for improving cognition and brain health in Alzheimer’s patients.

 Cholesterol and lipid particles